DeveloperMonirBD/visa-navigator-client-side/README.md

     -   React Router
     -   Firebase Authentication (for login & registration)
     -   Axios (for API calls)
-    -   React Toastify (for notifications)
+    -   React Toastify/sweetalert2 (for notifications)
     -   Lottie (for animations)
     -   CSS/SASS or Tailwind CSS (for styling)